Exyn09/Exyn09/README.md

 - 👀 I’m interested in learning code and making tools to help other devs
 - 🌱 I’m currently learning Flutter, tried to use it but its too complicated for a beginner like me, Lua, Currently learning, and i will learn python in the future
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: nowhere
+- 📫 How to reach me: Discord: JustExyn#1976

 <!---
 Exyn09/Exyn09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.